betterthanbest5/carribean_data/README.md

 In this project we will be discussing how carribean storms have been affected by climate change and figure out if we can predict the next tropical storm's wind speed.

+Contents of This Project:
+dataset: a .txt with the links to where we got the data
+eastern_data: an excel file with the data containing information about storms in the Eastern Carribean
+western_data: an excel file with the data containing information about storms in the Western Carribean
+final_project_image_data: a .py file with the definitions and code to create the graphs(bar, box, scatter)

 Thank You!